Faust Shkaravsky

 Dr. Faust Iosifovich Shkaravsky (Russian: Фауст Иосифович Шкаравский; 1897–1975) was an officer and physician in the Soviet army during World War II.
 He was a forensic expert.
-He is most famous for having overseen the autopsy of Adolf Hitler's charred remains in 1945.
+He is most famous for having overseen an alleged autopsy of Adolf Hitler's charred remains in 1945.

 Biography

 Shkaravsky was born into a Jewish family in 1897 in the Ukrainian village of Kukavka (Kukovka) in Podolia Governorate of Russian Empire (5 km to west from Vendychany in Vinnytsia Oblast) to Iosif Shkaravsky.
 In 1925 he graduated from the Kiev State Medical Academy.
 Prior to World War II, he worked as a civilian forensic expert in Kiev and then in the Department of Forensic Medicine in the Kiev Institute of Advanced Training of Physicians, today the P.L.
 Shupyk National Medical Academy of Postgraduate Education, along with Yuri Sergeyevich Sapozhnikov and Agnes M. Hamburg.

 Shkaravsky served in the Soviet Red Army starting from May 25, 1941.
 He worked as a forensic expert at various fronts of the war.
 He was awarded several medals during his service, including the Order of the Red Star and the Order of the Patriotic War.